 Appellant contends evidence of two prior sex offenses should have been excluded pursuant to Evidence Code sections 352 and 1101, subdivision (b), that admission of the evidence pursuant to Evidence Code section 1108 violated his rights to due process, equal protection and a fair trial, that the sodomy conviction should be reversed because the trial court erred in answering questions posed by the jury during its deliberations, and that the trial court failed to make the factual findings required to impose five-year enhancements pursuant to section 667, subdivision (a).
-In light of Cunningham v.
-California U.S. [127 S.Ct.
-856, 166 L.Ed.2d 856], the trial court's imposition of the upper sentence term on the sodomy count must be reversed and the matter remanded for resentencing.
-In all other respects, the judgment is affirmed.
+Finally, relying on the United States Supreme Court's decision in Cunningham v.
+California (2007) 549 U.S. \\\ [127 S.Ct.
+856, 166 L.Ed.2d 856], appellant contends the trial court violated his right to a jury trial by imposing the upper term of 8 years on the sodomy count.